Our Services

 Carotid artery disease is a serious chronic condition that typically develops without noticeable symptoms.
 It’s also a leading cause of stroke in the United States.
 Experienced vascular surgeons Danon Garrido, MD, and Rishi Roy, MD, at Advanced Vascular & Vein Associates in Flowood, Mississippi, offer comprehensive care and cutting-edge treatment solutions for people with carotid artery disease.
 Call today, or book an appointment any time.

-Carotid Artery Disease Q & A
+Amputation Prevention Q & A

 Carotid arteries are the main blood vessels in your neck that supply your brain with oxygen-rich blood.
 Carotid artery disease is a serious chronic condition that involves the narrowing of these vital vessels and the potential obstruction of blood flow.